Laragear/SubscriptionsDemo/README.md

 $subscription->save();
 ```

+When the subscription is postponed, it won't be active until the date it was postponed to.

 ### Push cycle start

 The Subscription start is set from the exact moment is created.
 You can "extend" the subscription cycle to accommodate a date (like, from next monday) using `pushedTo()` and the number of days, or a function that returns the date to extend to and start the cycle.